norphiil/Malta_Reinforcement_learning/report.md

 1. **1/k**: Epsilon decreases over time as `1/k`, where `k` is the episode number.
 This configuration ensures that the amount of exploration gradually decreases over time, allowing the agent to exploit its learned knowledge more as it gains experience.

 2. **e^(-k/1000)**: Epsilon decreases exponentially over time as `e^(-k/1000)`.
-This configuration results in a faster decrease in exploration, forcing the agent to rely on its learned knowledge sooner.
+This configuration results in a more gradual decrease in exploration, forcing the agent to explore more states at the start.

 3. **e^(-k/10000)**: Epsilon decreases exponentially over time as `e^(-k/10000)`, but at a slower rate compared to `e^(-k/1000)`.
 This configuration allows for more exploration in the early stages of learning.